WhoIsSethDaniel/nvim-go-client-examples/README.md

       Bufname string
   }
 ```
-The fields in the struct match up with the expression given in the 'Eval' field.
-Notice that the 'Eval' field is
+The fields in the struct match up with the expression given in the 'Eval' field for plugin.CommandOptions.
+Notice that
-vimscript surrounded by quotes.
-The vimscript is a list with two fields, each field being the result of an expression.
+the 'Eval' field is vimscript surrounded by quotes.
+The vimscript is a list with two fields, each field being the result
+of an expression.
 The first expression is getcwd() and the second expression is bufname().
-Note the field tag in the cmdEvalExample struct
+Note the field tag in the
-definition.
+cmdEvalExample struct definition.
 This works hand-in-hand with what is in Eval.

 How does go-plugin map the defined fields in plugin.CommandOptions to the arguments in the function?
 It appears to
 assume that the function will take the argument in the order they are defined in the plugin.CommandOptions struct.